20 Impressive Monte-Carlo Masters Facts

 Rafael Nadal won the title eight consecutive times between 2005 and 2012, making him the only player to win eight consecutive titles at the same tournament.

-A grand ball is traditionally held in Salle des Etoiles of the Sporting Monte-Carlo to mark the opening of the event.
+A grand ball is traditionally held in Salle des Etoiles of the Sporting Monte-Carlo to mark the opening of the Monte-Carlo Master tournament.